tomphttp/specifications/BareServerV1.md

 Response Body:

 The remote's response body will be sent as the response body.

+## Request the server to create a WebSocket tunnel to the remote.

 | Method | Endpoint  |
 | - | - |